EgoAlpha/prompt-in-context-learning/Playground.md

 <img width="200%" src="./figures/hr.gif" />

+## Providing the Pre-train weights
-## 🤨 *The models in the table below all provide pre-trained weights on which developers can fine-tune (without changing the original backbone architecture), and people can visually see the work of a good team of researchers by using the pre-trained weights of the models directly for a good Demo.*
+### 🤨 *The models in the table below all provide pre-trained weights on which developers can fine-tune (without changing the original backbone architecture), and people can visually see the work of a good team of researchers by using the pre-trained weights of the models directly for a good Demo.*

 | Model  | Type | Lab | Github| Params(B) |Paper/Code|Announced Time|
 | :----: | :----: | :----:  | :----: | :----: |:----:|:----:|